Claims Against the Trust, Not the Individual

 A custodial trustee is not personally liable to a third person on a contract properly entered into in a fiduciary capacity unless the custodial trustee fails to reveal that capacity or to identify the custodial trust in the contract.

-A.R.S. § 14-9112(B)(1)Beneficiaries receive similar protection.
-A beneficiary is not personally liable for trust-related obligations unless they are personally in possession of the property giving rise to the claim or are personally at fault.
-However, none of these protections block claims to the extent that liability insurance covers the trustee or beneficiary.
+A.R.S. § 14-9112(B)(1)Beneficiaries get similar protection.
+A beneficiary is not liable unless they personally hold the property that caused the claim or are personally at fault.